robertkist/qtmodernredux/README.md

 --------------------
 Examples can be found at https://github.com/robertkist/qtmodernredux in src/examples.

-Before you can run the examples you must install QtModernRedux via pip or build it according to the instructions above.
+Before you can run the examples you must install QtModernRedux6 via pip or build it according to the instructions above.
-You will also need to have PySide2 installed, and optionally the ffpyplayer module (see requirements.txt).
+You will also need to have PySide6 installed, and optionally the ffpyplayer module (see requirements.txt).

 Note: if you want to experiment with the examples, you can use ```make examples``` to update the GUIs for examples - this will re-generate the Python sources from the QDesigner .ui files.